-System Configuration

-Log Level - Configures the minimum severity level for event logging.
-The system allows you to limit the messages that are logged by specifying the minimum severity level.
+- System Log Enables local storage of system logs concerned with the wireless AP/Router only.
+(Default: Disabled) - Log Level Configures the minimum severity level for event logging.
+The system allows you to limit the messages that are logged by specifying the minimum Total Log Size severity level.